ctrllevi/ctrllevi.github.io/_posts/2020-12-25-vulnhub-ctf4.md

 title:  "LAMPSecurity: CTF4"
 date:   2020-12-25  +0400
 categories: vulnhub lampsecurity
-description: "This is the fourth CTF exercise of the LAMPSecurity project. "
+description: "This is the fourth CTF exercise of the LAMPSecurity project.
+It mainly focues on sql injection, and the cracking of hashes.
+We were easily escalate our priviliges and root the machine.
+It was fun, and took around 40 minutes to pwn.
+This is my first writeup, give me feedback on my twitter if there is anything I need to improve!"
 ---

 <span style="text-decoration: underline">Box Stats</span>